 My personal story is part of what drives me to help others manage their personal finances.
 Growing up I faced considerable uncertainty when it came to finances.
 I learned a lot from those experiences.
 I also became more educated through both my school and professional experiences.
 I feel fortunate to have overcome my past financial challenges.
+Confessions of a financial advisor discusses the challenges I faced growing up as well as what led me to focus on working with female-led households.

 As a financial advisor, my goal is to help clients who are uncertain about their financial future become more informed.
 My process is designed to take clients on a path from Point A (Retirement Uncertainty) to Point B (an Informed Retirement).
 I encourage you to read my story below if you want more insight on why helping people successfully navigate financial planning is important to me.

-Confessions Part 1
+Confessions of a Financial Advisor Part 1

-Confessions Video – Part 1
+Confessions of a Financial Advisor Video – Part 1

 There are two kinds of role models.
 The best ones set an example showing how you should do things.
 The bad ones do the exact opposite.
 When it comes to personal finances, I did not have good role models growing up.
 I learned much more about what not to do than what to do.
 If you can appreciate the difference, the bad role models may be more helpful than you could ever imagine.
 Sometimes seeing others around us do things the wrong way can motivate us to do better when our turn comes.
 Fortunately, it worked out that way for me.